paulscherrerinstitute/memDisplay/README.md

 If `wordsize` or `bytes` is not specified, the prevous value is used, starting with wordsize 2 and 64 bytes.

-If `address` is not specified, the block directly following the block from the prevoius call is displayed.
+If `address` is not specified, the memory block directly following the block of the prevoius call is displayed.

 ### devReadProbe and devWriteProbe

-`devReadProbe wordsize address`
+    devReadProbe wordsize address
-`devWriteProbe wordsize address value`
+    devWriteProbe wordsize address value

 These are iocsh wrappers for the devLib functions of the same name.